What is worth understanding?

 Regenerative Braking and One Pedal Driving: the myths and facts.

 (note this section being updated: see this one pedal driving and regen page for more)

 Introduction and regen myths.

-Regenerative braking is one of the most misunderstood topics, and while online ICE car reviewers often make statements when covering EVs that are completely incorrect, specialist electric vehicle reviewers understand regen so well that it is second nature to them and manage to get things right.
+Regenerative braking is one of the most misunderstood topics, and while online reviewers who have specialised in ICE cars often make statements when covering EVs that are completely incorrect, fortunately some specialist electric vehicle reviewers understand regen so well that it is second nature to them and manage to get things right.

-The main misunderstanding centres around ‘regen settings’, with many falsely assuming that all regen is determined by the regen setting, which while true with vehicles with older technology, in modern vehicles with brake-by-wire and blended braking, is now completely false.
+The main misunderstanding centres around ‘regen settings’, with many falsely assuming that all regen is determined by the regen setting, which while true with some vehicles and those with older technology, in modern vehicles with brake-by-wire and “blended braking”, is now completely false.

-With almost any modern EV, the full regen the vehicle is capable of also accessible through the brake pedal, and pushing the brake pedal only results in application of friction braking when regen braking alone will not be sufficient, as the system is brake-by-wire.
+With almost any modern EV, the full regen the vehicle is capable of is now accessible through the brake pedal, and pushing the brake pedal only results in application of friction braking when regen braking alone will not be sufficient, as the system is brake-by-wire.

-The regen setting only changes how the accelerator pedal works, and NOT the amount of regen braking available, as all “regen” and maximum efficiency is always available via the brake pedal.
-Changing the regen setting does not technically extend range, and in practice with this system, the longest range is easier to achieve on the lowest possible regen setting.
+With this system, the “regen” setting only changes how the accelerator pedal works, and NOT the amount of regen braking available, as all “regen” and maximum efficiency is always available via the brake pedal.
+Changing the regen setting does not technically extend range, and in practice with this system, the longest range is easier to achieve on the lowest possible regen setting for the accelerator pedal.